-PROGRAM GRANTS AND CAPITAL GRANTS
+PROJECT AND CAPITAL GRANTS

 Grant Applications

-Thank you for your interest in receiving a Grant Award this year.
 The Foundation considers two types of grant requests:

 Capital Grants to improve, expand, repair or construct facilities or purchase major equipment that supports the organization’s charitable activities.
 The maximum funding for these grants is $30,000.

-Qualifications and RequIrements for a Grant:
+Qualifications and Requirements for a Grant

 The grant request must be to partially or fully fund a project in the areas of arts, health and welfare and/or education.